detomon/godot-blipkit/README.md

 ## Byte code interpreter

-Byte code allows to execute commands on `BlipKitTrack`s and change the properties over time.
+`BlipKitInterpreter` allows to execute commands on a `BlipKitTrack` and change its properties over time.

-`BlipKitAssembler` generate byte code from instructions which is executed by `BlipKitInterpreter`.
+`BlipKitAssembler` generate byte code from instructions which is executed by a `BlipKitInterpreter`.
 Parts can be reused using function calls.
 The jump instruction allows to create loops.

 **Example**: Loop two notes: